 I’ve been using the 2013 Google Chromebook Pixel as my only laptop for a few years.
 I don’t use it as a Chromebook, however.
 It’s running a regular install of Ubuntu Linux.

 You can get these used, and sometimes unused, for under $500 now.
 The hardware is excellent: a very bright, high-resolution touchscreen with good colors and a practical aspect ratio designed for doing things rather than for watching movies; a thin, totally solid and good-looking metal case; SSD; a keyboard that I like (but tastes vary); surprisingly good and loud stereo speakers; and a superb touchpad.
 This machine is a pleasure to use all day long and is easy to carry, but it only runs for a few hours on its battery.
+The only other hardware deficiency is an alarming degree of image persistence; this is not permanent, but fades slowly.
+I’ve seen reports that the problem doesn’t affect all specimens of this model, but certainly does in the two that I’ve used.

 Here are a few fragmentary notes from my experiences, offered here in case anyone else finds them useful.
 I have no idea how much of this transfers to the later models (but let me know):

 I used chrx to install.
 If I planned to use ChromeOS as well I would probably go with Crouton.
 I installed the Xubuntu flavor.
 I did use Gnome for a while, but it was too heavy and slow.
-Xubuntu runs very well, and setting up the keyboard shortcuts carefully allows me to use it as like a simple tiling window manager.
+Xubuntu runs very well, and setting up the keyboard shortcuts carefully allows me to use it like a simple tiling window manager.

 See https://github.com/longsleep/pixel-linux for some slightly older general information.